allemanfredi/callback-emitter/README.md

 # callback-emitter

-callback-emitter it allows to manage the communication through events implemented with callbacks
+callback-emitter allows to manage the communication through events implemented with callbacks

 ## import